$\ell_p$-Spread and Restricted Isometry Properties of Sparse Random Matrices: Introduction

 In the case of $p = 2$, the best known explicit constructions of subspaces $X \subseteq \R^n$ with $\dim(X) \ge \Omega(n)$, in terms of their distortion $\Delta_2(X)$, are due to \cite{GLR10}.
 They give a construction analogous to Tanner codes from coding theory~\cite{tanner}, combining appropriately chosen unbalanced bipartite expanders and local subspaces, to produce $X$ with $\dim(X) \ge n-o(n)$ and $\Delta_2(X) \le (\log n)^{O(\log \log \log n)}$ (so almost poly-logarithmic).\footnote{For sublinear dimension, an explicit construction of $X \subseteq \R^n$ with distortion $\Delta_2(X) \le 1+o(1)$ and $\dim(X) \ge n/2^{O((\log \log n)^2)}$ was given in \cite{Indyk07}.} A simpler construction analogous to Sipser-Spielman codes~\cite{SS96}, using $s$-regular spectral expanders and local well-spread subspaces of $\R^s$, was given in \cite{GLW08} and achieves\footnote{This construction is not explicit except for very small $s$, as the local subspace of $\R^s$ is either constructed by brute force or drawn at random.} $\Delta_2(X) \le n^{O(1/\log s)}$.
 An alternate probabilistic construction achieving similar parameters to \cite{GLW08} based on tensor products was given in \cite{IndykS10}.
 The approach of \cite{IndykS10} can further achieve distortion approaching $1$ at the expense of making $\dim(X)$ smaller, but still $\Omega(n)$.

 One notable attribute of the constructions above is that the subspace $X$ can be expressed as the kernel of a matrix that is \emph{sparse}.
 For instance, the construction of \cite{GLW08} picks a matrix where each row is $s$-sparse with $\pm 1$ entries (that are chosen randomly for a probabilistic construction), and the construction in \cite{IndykS10} defines the subspace $X \subseteq \R^n$ as the $k$-fold tensor product of another subspace, and so $X$ can be defined as the kernel of an $n^{1/k}$-sparse matrix.
+Moreover, known explicit constructions of $\ell_p$-spread subspaces for $1 \leq p < 2$ \cite{BerindeGI+08,Karnin11} are also kernels of sparse matrices.

 The sparsity of these constructions is inherited from the ``underlying constructions'' for codes; the constructions of \cite{GLR10, GLW08, IndykS10} come from ``lifting'' constructions of linear codes (namely, Tanner codes~\cite{tanner}, Sipser-Spielman codes~\cite{SS96}, and tensor product codes, respectively) to this setting, and these constructions (for linear codes) are known to give good low density parity check (LDPC) codes: namely, codes that are the kernels of sparse matrices.